leehuk/repomirror/repomirror/README.md

 horrible), it will actually parse the metadata within the repository to determine the contents and sync only whats required.

-It will compare the data from the repository to determine what if anything it needs to download, then **optionally and not by default** cleans up orphaned files from the local directory.
+It will compare the XML data from the repository to determine what if anything it needs to download, then **optionally and not by default** cleans up orphaned files from the local directory.

-Its effectively a perl variant of the reposync tool that isnt dependent in any way on yum.
-It can therefore sync repos that arent listed in yum.repos.d and can also run on other distributions like Debian.
+Its effectively a perl variant of the reposync tool that isnt dependent in any way on yum and can therefore sync repos that arent listed in yum.repos.d or run on other distributions like Debian.

 ## Repositories available via rsync
 If the repository you wish to sync is available via rsync, you **really**